|

 Diana M. Percy

-Go to: psyllid Home page, psyllid acoustics, psyllid morphology, Macaronesian island psyllids, Pacific island psyllids, psyllids of economic importance, psyllid/host plant database, psyllid bibliography My research interests My research has focused on the interactions between plants and insects.
+Go to: psyllid Home page, psyllid acoustics, psyllid morphology, Macaronesian island psyllids, Pacific island psyllids, psyllids of economic importance My research interests My research has focused on the interactions between plants and insects.
 I am interested in the evolutionary and ecological dynamics of these interactions, including parasitic phytophagous and mutualistic pollination systems.
 The other main focus of my research is the radiation and diversification of species on islands.
 Together, the biogeographic patterns of speciation on islands and the ecological analysis of interacting groups has proved an exciting way to investigate evolution and natural selection.
 I have undertaken postdoctoral research on the acoustic signals of Australian psyllids (Psylloidea, Hemiptera), and I have employed a phylogenetic framework (based on molecular data) to investigate the evolutionary role and apparent phylogenetic signal of acoustic characters.
 I have recorded an astounding diversity of 'songs' from 27 species in 13 genera of Australian psyllids.
 By selecting a complex of morphologically similar taxa (cryptic species) that occur on closely related host plants, I have assessed the congruence between geographic population structure, acoustic characters and host plant habitat.
 I have used playback experiments to test female receptivity to conspecific and heterospecific male calls from different hosts.
-This work, together with an ongoing molecular phylogeny, will be used to investigate the evolutionary patterns of psyllid acoustics (Percy et al. in review, Percy & Clarke in prep.).
+This work, together with an ongoing molecular phylogeny, will be used to investigate the evolutionary patterns of psyllid acoustics (Percy et al. 2006, Percy in prep.).
 These analyses represent the first systematic study of acoustic diversity in the Psylloidea.
-Recently, I have submitted (together with David Marshall and Kimberly Bostwick) a proposal to organize a symposium at the next Joint Meetings of the American Society of Naturalists, Society for the Study of Evolution, and Society of Systematic Biologists (2003).
-The topic of the symposium is ‘Evolution and phylogenetic utility of sexually selected signals’.
-During May-August 2002, I visited eastern and western regions of the Pacific to survey the triozid psyllid diversity on different islands, to determine host associations and to collect material for my proposed research on the phylogenetics of the Pacific triozids, and the mechanisms of speciation in the Hawaiian Metrosideros-feeding group.
-Partial mitochondrial sequence data sets have now been generated for many of these taxa.
+Since 2002, I have been working on the psyllids of the Pacific region, focusing on Pacific Ocean islands.
+I have visited eastern and western regions of the Pacific to survey the psyllid diversity on different islands, and to determine the host plant associations.
+Nearing completion is my revision of the psyllids that feed on Metrosideros, and in particular the mechanisms of speciation in the Hawaiian Metrosideros-feeding group.
+Mitochondrial sequence data sets and morphological descriptions for most of these taxa are now complete.
 My PhD

 research focused on psyllids found on hosts in the legume tribe Genisteae.